Find WiFi Password Of Connected Networks In Linux - OSTechNix

 $ git clone https://github.com/LionSec/wifresti.git

-This command will download the contents of Wifresti repository in a local folder named “wifresti”.
+This command will download the contents of Wifresti repository in a local folder named "

 Cd into this directory: